Advertisers consider a cookie-free diet

 - Audio – consider creative ways to whisper in the ears of your core crew.
 Spotify campaigns, sponsored spots on podcasts.
 It’s genuinely intimate marketing and really effective

-- Return to Programmmatic – the private agreements between advertisers and publishers where campaigns get in front of aligned audiences worked well – long before Facebook and Google absolutely owned everyone’s eyeballs.
+- Return to Programmatic – the private agreements between advertisers and publishers where campaigns get in front of aligned audiences worked well – long before Facebook and Google absolutely owned everyone’s eyeballs.
 Will we see a resurgence in this method?

 Now that web users are questioning their browsers and how their online journeys are used in marketing, an interesting product that seeks to revolutionise the digital advertising model has emerged: the Brave browser.